ALS Society of Canada

 In 2023, ALS Canada spent $3.0m (48% of program spending) on Community Service.
 It provided over 3,300 equipment items to registered clients in Ontario.
 110 support groups came together over the year with over 520 attendees.
 This equipment helped clients maintain independence and improve their quality of life.
 Over 600 people across Canada attended Community Service Webinars.
 Webinars covered a variety of topics, including mental health and travel.
 1,407 people living with ALS in Ontario are supported by ALS Canada’s Community Leads.
 In 2023, the Community Services Team provided 18,288 total interactions.
 These included in-person visits, virtual visits, texts, emails, and bereavement support.

 ALS Society of Canada spent $2.2m (35% of program spending) on National Research in 2023.
-In 2023, it held five grant competitions and invested in 17 research grants.
+It held five grant competitions and invested in 17 research grants.
 281 participants attended the ALS Canada 2023 Research Forum.
 The forum was a three-day event with 27 presentations.

 In 2023, ALS Canada spent $810k (13% of program spending) on Advocacy and Public Awareness.
 ALS Canada engaged over 35 government officials through 25 meetings in 2023.
 These meetings were held at the federal and provincial levels to discuss access to approved therapies.
 Nearly 40 community members across Canada have graduated from the Canadian ALS Learning Institute (CALI).
 CALI teaches participants about ALS research and advocacy through seven sessions.
 In 2023, over 55 community members and staff shared their stories through media interviews, blog posts, social media, and email campaigns.